emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 Editing a `Resource` is similar to adding and deleting a `Resource`.
-Specifically, since a `Resource` is uniquely identified by Kubernetes with the triple `kind`, `name`, and `namespace`, there are two possibilities when editing an existing Resource, and each of these cases must be handled slightly diferently.
+Specifically, since a `Resource` is uniquely identified by Kubernetes with the triple `kind`, `name`, and `namespace`, there are two possibilities when editing an existing Resource, and each of these cases must be handled slightly differently.
 The first case occurs when the `Resource`'s `name` or `namespace` remain the same and other attributes are modified, and the second case is when the `Resource`'s `name` or `namespace`, or both, are modified.
 The expected behavior in the second case is that the new `Resource`, with the new `name` and/or `namespace`, replaces the previous one.